 This is by far the most significant of my compositions.
-It is a 50-minute oratorio for chorus and orchestra, with mezzo-soprano and baritone solos.
+It is a 60-minute oratorio for chorus and orchestra, with mezzo-soprano and baritone solos.
 It was commissioned by my friend and colleague Judy Sadler Marlett and includes settings of 8 letters authored by her ancestors: Tyler, Lanie, and Percy Houghtaling.
 Percy was Judy’s grand-father, Lanie was his mother, and Tyler (a member of the New York 94th Regiment, Company C during the Civil War) was Judy’s great-great grand-father.
 The outer movements are bookend settings of an except from Walt Whitman’s “To Think of Time.”
 Solos were specifically composed for Judy (an extraordinary mezzo-soprano) and Daniel Belcher (Grammy-winning baritone).
 While some movements were premiered by the Manchester Symphony Orchestra, the complete work was premiered at Northwest Nazarene University in Nampa, Idaho (where Judy is Professor of Music).
-Below are photos of the letter authors, plus pics from the Idaho rehearsals and performance.